Ph.D. in

 Additional details can be found under the Finance section.

-Applicants are asked, in 500 words or fewer, to provide a brief fiscal plan as well as to show how they will accommodate an anticipated workload of approximately 14 hours per class per week as part of their normal work/family schedule.
-Students are required to enroll in a minimum of 5 courses per year in addition to the annual residency seminar.
-Most students will enroll in two course per term, three terms per year in addition to the annual residency.
+Applicants are asked, in 500 words or fewer, to provide a brief fiscal plan, as well as to show how they will accommodate an anticipated workload of approximately 14 hours per class per week as part of their normal work/family schedule.
+Students are required to enroll in a minimum of five courses per year in addition to the annual residency seminar.
+Most students will enroll in two courses per term, three terms per year, in addition to the annual residency.

 Letters of Recommendation: